 For nearly a year, Cherith had been battling health issues that kept her in and out of her doctor’s office.
 She suffered from severe leg pain, swelling and cold sensitivity.
 Working closely with her primary care doctor, Cherith was diagnosed with Hashimoto’s disease, an autoimmune disorder affecting the thyroid.
 But in May, a persistent cough, and a strange whistling sound when she took a breath signaled something unusual.
 Her primary care physician ordered a chest x-ray to rule out pneumonia, which ultimately revealed something far more serious: a large mass on her left lung.
 Cherith was soon diagnosed with large cell neuroendocrine carcinoma, a rare and aggressive form of lung cancer.

 A nonsmoker with no known risk factors for lung cancer, the diagnosis was both unexpected and overwhelming for Cherith and her family.
+She shared her story with the Austin American Statesman to help raise awareness about the increase in lung cancer cases in younger adults.
+You can read the article here.

 Battling Lung Cancer